 Working to end the sexual exploitation of children worldwide

 Today, we are a growing network of over 100 civil society organizations in over 90 countries working to research and better understand this heinous crime; tackle the online sexual exploitation of children; end the trafficking of children for sexual purposes; wind-up the forced and early marriage of children; and bring a halt to the sexual exploitation of children through the travel and tourism industry.

 We advocate for a stronger legal environment to protect children; raise awareness among the public about the problem; and help survivors and victims to come to terms with what has happened to them – and better understand their rights.

-Since its establishment, ECPAT has won several high profile international awards, including the 2012 Asia Democracy and Human Rights Award and the 2013 Hilton Humanitarian Prize.
+Sincethe beginning, ECPAT has won several high profile international awards, including the 2017 INTERPOL Crimes Against Children Award, the 2012 Asia Democracy and Human Rights Award and the 2013 Hilton Humanitarian Prize.
 ECPAT International also has Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).

-The ECPAT International Secretariat is based in Bangkok, Thailand, where the ECPAT movement was born.
+ECPAT International has a Secretariat based in Bangkok, Thailand.